Hornbill201/git-command/README.md

 # Useful common `Git` commands.

+This is the note of the Learn Git course on codecademy.com.
+Link: https://www.codecademy.com/learn/learn-git

 ### Use Git commands to help keep track of changes made to a project:
 `git init` creates a new Git repository
 `git status` inspects the contents of the working directory and staging area